-Independent Study (1-3).
+- 390 Independent Study (1-3).
 Prereq: Junior standing.
 Approval of Chair.

-An opportunity for students to pursue special artistic projects, research and academic study under faculty supervision.

-395 Costume for Dance II (2).
-(Continuation of DAN 295) Costume Construction for Dance

-Costume Construction for Dance is an introduction to the principles of costume construction including pattern layout, cutting, and sewing for intermediate projects with an emphasis on approaches and materials pertaining to dance costuming.
+An opportunity for students to pursue special artistic projects, research and academic study under faculty supervision. - 395 Costume for Dance II (2).
+(Continuation of DAN 295) Costume Construction for Dance An introduction to the principles of costume construction including pattern layout, cutting, and sewing for intermediate projects with an emphasis on approaches and materials pertaining to dance costuming.